 When the two are combined, they create a chemical reaction.
 The byproducts of the reaction are salt and water, which may not have a lot of cleaning potential on its own.
 Yet, the magic happens when carbon dioxide is released, bubbling up and breaking apart stains.

-To mix up a cleaning solution in a spray bottle, you can follow this recipe.
+To mix up a cleaning solution in a spray bottle, you can follow one of these recipes.
 Or, you can sprinkle the baking soda on top and spray the vinegar onto it.

 Readily available online, in pet stores, and in some super markets, Nature’s Miracle is a handy go-to enzymatic cleaner.
 To make their cleaners, Nature’s Miracle cultivates bacteria.
 These bacteria create enzymes such as urease that naturally break down urine.